WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 - Finally, we can push our app to Heroku.
-By doing this, Heroku will put your app together on the internet.
+By doing so, Heroku will put our app together on the internet.

-- After seeing lots of command line wizardry happen before your eyes, you should see Heroku print out a URL to the console.
+- After witnessing lots of command line wizardry happen before your eyes, you should see Heroku print out a URL to the console.
 Copy and paste that URL into your browser, or type `heroku open`.
 Either way, you'll be taken to your React application.

 - Congrats — you've now deployed your React app!